daphne-eu/daphne/doc/DaphneDSL/LanguageRef.md

 ##### Matrix literals

-A matrix literal consists of a comma-separated list of expressions, enclosed in square braces and optionally followed by a comma separated pair of expressions defining its dimensions.
+A matrix literal consists of a comma-separated list of expressions, enclosed in square brackets and optionally followed by parentheses with a comma separated pair of expressions defining its dimensions.
+Its elements can be the product of complex expressions such as built-in and user defined functions as well as variables or literals.
-The value type of all elements within a matrix is determined to be the most general value type among them.
-Currently, matrix literals support the following value types `f64`, `si64`, `bool` (in order of generality).
+The matrix's value type is the most general value type among its elements and currently supports `f64`, `si64`, `bool` types (in order of generality).
-Each element can be the product of a complex expression itself.
-This includes user defined as well as built-in functions.
-Matrix literals are column matrices by default if no dimensions have been specified.
+Matrix literals are by default column matrices if no dimensions have been specified.
-If only one dimension has been given, the other one will be inferred automatically.
+If only one dimension has been declared, the other one will be inferred automatically to match it.
 Note that the [built-in function](/doc/DaphneDSL/Builtins.md) `reshape` can also be used to modify the shape of matrices.

 *Examples:*